onehashai/onehash-connect/help/import-from-slack.md

 {end_tabs}

-## Import your organization from Slack into Zulip
+## Import your organization from Slack into OneHash Connect

 ### Export your Slack data